About us

 Today and tomorrow

-Today, we're solving a problem that organizations have carried for as long as they've existed — not because the pain wasn't felt, but because the endless alignment meetings, the decisions that had to be made twice, and the momentum lost to coordination overhead were accepted as the unavoidable cost of working with other people.
+Today, Momental is solving a problem that every product team has carried for as long as software has existed — not because the pain wasn't felt, but because the endless planning meetings, the decisions that had to be made twice, and the momentum lost to misalignment were accepted as the unavoidable cost of building with other people.

 How we work